Imperial Waterdown to Finch Project: Construction FAQs

 A right-of-way (ROW) is a type of easement granted or reserved over the land for transportation purposes, such as a highway, public footpath, rail transport, canal, as well as electrical transmission lines, and oil and gas pipelines.

-If you have any questions, please direct them to email@example.com or 416-586-1915, and an Imperial representative will respond to you as soon as possible.
+If you have any questions, please direct them to email@example.com, and an Imperial representative will respond to you as soon as possible.
 Thank you for your collaboration and support as we progress this critical infrastructure project in Ontario.

 Safety and environment